CarolineYH/Simple-Behavioral-Discounting-Model/README.md

 ## Simple-Behavioral-Discounting-Model

-This project models how people value future rewards less than immediate ones — a behavior called time discounting.
+This project models how people value future rewards less than immediate ones — a behavior known as **time discounting**.
 It helps explain why we procrastinate or choose quick pleasures over long-term benefits.
-For people with ADHD, this effect can be stronger, making it harder to stay focused on delayed goals.
+For people with **ADHD**, this effect can be stronger, making it harder to stay focused on delayed goals.
 The model sums the expected value of an action at different future times, weighted by how important that time feels.
 It helps compare actions and design ways to motivate better choices and reduce procrastination, especially for those with attention challenges.

-### Key Components
+### 1. Key Concept

+The model computes a weighted sum of future subjective values, the total behavioral utility, to evaluate how appealing a behavior is from the present perspective.
+The total behavioral utility is given by:

+$$U = \int_{t_0}^{\infty} W(t) \cdot V(t) \, dt$$

+- **U** is the total utility accumulated from the present time $$t_0$$ onward.
 - **W(t)**: Discount weight function
   Describes how much a person values events at future time $$t$$.
 - **V(t)**: Expected value function
   Represents the subjective utility ("pleasure") from a behavior at time $$t$$.

-### Core Formula

-The total behavioral utility is given by:

-$$U = \int_{t_0}^{\infty} W(t) \cdot V(t) \, dt$$

-where $$U$$ is the total utility accumulated from the present time $$t_0$$ onward.

 ---

-### 1. Modeling Goal
+### 2. Model Components

 We use classic function forms for interpretability.

-#### (a) Discount Weight Function $$W(t)$$
+#### 2.1 Discount Weight Function $$W(t)$$

 Using **hyperbolic discounting**, commonly found in behavioral economics: